Kander and Ebb: History

 Minnelli became strongly associated with Kander and Ebb, with Ebb producing Minnelli's Emmy-winning television special Liza with a Z. They appreciated the actress's excellent musicianship and found her congenial to work with.
 Kander said, "One of the nice things about writing for Liza is that you don't have to write for Liza.
 She can do anything.
 You know that whatever you do write, she's going to deliver it exactly the way you intended it.
 It's really the same with Chita Rivera, the other woman in our lives."

 Kander's and Ebb's fascination with the collaborative process began with their work on Cabaret, where a long experimental period permitted actors such as Joel Grey to contribute ideas toward the creation of their characters.
 The creative team often met at Harold Prince's home to discuss ideas.
 These sessions are discussed in the Kander and Ebb biography, Colored Lights, as “what if” sessions.

 In 1998, Kander and Ebb were recognized for their contributions to theatre and music with Kennedy Center Honors.

 In 1994, they were granted honorary doctorate degrees from Niagara University, in Lewiston, New York.

 The Scottsboro Boys played on Broadway for a short time in 2010.
 The book was written by David Thompson and choreographed and directed by Susan Stroman.

-Susan Stroman and David Thompson would collaborate again, as director/choreographer and book writer respectively, for Kander & Ebb's New York, New York, musical which uses songs from Scorsese's movie but weaves them into a new story set during the same time period.
+Susan Stroman and David Thompson would collaborate again, as director/choreographer and book writer respectively, for Kander & Ebb's musical New York, New York. which uses songs from Scorsese's movie but weaves them into a new story set during the same time period.
 The show ran April 26 – July 30, 2023.